bambooforest/IntroDataScience/data_practicals/README.md

   data](../7_data_modeling).

 - Your data model(s) and quantitative method(s) must fit the question(s)
   that you are asking.
-There are a lot fo different data models and methods to choose from, e.g.:
+There are a lot of different data models and methods to choose from, e.g.:

   - [Linear models I](../8_Linear_Models_I)